maxistar/dropstation/backend/java/readme.md

 - [x] run simple project
 - [x] run simple project in docker
 - [ ] connect simple project to database
+- [ ] use grable insted of maven - I like gradle more
+- [ ] create docker compose with mysql backend
+- [ ] create simple grud api endpoints